 To receive stock:

-- In the sidebar on the right, click + Add Stock Receiving
+- In the sidebar on the right, click + Add Stock Receiving.

 - Add stock received lines.
-You can click Copy from Invoice.
+To copy the lines from the invoice, click Copy from Invoice.

 To assign one or more credit notes from a supplier:

 - In the sidebar on the right, go to the Credit Notes section.

 - Enter the Credit Note Date.